 What is the tertiary sector or what are tertiary activities?

-Highlighting these, Bolivia’s tourism sector, with 1,239,000 annual arrivals and a ratio of 0.1014 tourists per capita, contributes modestly to its economy.
+Bolivia’s tourism sector, with approximately 1.2 million annual arrivals, contributes modestly to its economy.
 Despite its rich culture and landscapes, the country’s reliance on tourism remains relatively low compared to other sectors, suggesting room for potential growth and diversification.

 Military Activities and Economic Sectors of Bolivia